 It’s been a trying 13 months for most Jews, but especially for Levy, who has been on the frontline of the media war.
 “I’m not the same person I was a year ago,” he admits.
 “I feel like I’ve lived ten years in the last year… I feel that the last year has aged me… From my perspective, certainly being thrust into the public limelight, intense attention, getting dragged through headlines and politics – it’s really been a character-building experience.”

 It’s hardly surprising that Levy is feeling a little dazed.
 Since the war began, he has been hired as an Israeli government spokesman – and forced to resign (apparently at the insistence of Sara Netanyahu).
-Since then, he has travelled the world advocating for Israel, founded a non-profit – the Israeli Citizen Spokespersons’ Office and debated live on stage with Medhi Hasan.
+Since then, he has travelled the world advocating for Israel, founded a non-profit – the Israeli Citizen Spokespersons’ Office – and debated live on stage with Mehdi Hasan.

 “I started being a government spokesman a week into the war because the state of emergency in Israel was so intense that they took a former anti-government protester and he became a spokesman for the government,” he explains.
 “I really don’t want this to sound arrogant, but when you know that people look up to you and are taking their cue from you… that’s a lot of responsibility that suddenly you’re conscious of… You’re not a private citizen anymore; you’re a public figure.”

-Levy, who was born in London and made aliyah in 2014, may be at the coalface, but he strongly believes that not only that we all have a duty to advocate for Israel, but that, as individuals, we have more power than we often think.
+Levy, who was born in London and made aliyah in 2014, may be at the coalface, but he believes we all have a duty to advocate for Israel, and that, as individuals, we have more power than we often think.
 “That personal connection is key,” he tells me.
 “You don’t need to have a huge social media following – and to be honest, sharing a story with a few thousand followers is not going to make a difference.
 But the one-on-one conversation with a colleague, with a neighbour… You really don’t want to talk to them about Israel because it will be awkward, and because you could lose a friend, but that’s where there is the biggest advantage and biggest potential, and that’s where individuals should feel most empowered because they can make a difference.
 Because no one else is going to speak with that person other than you.
 So, take it offline.”

 Later on, the JLE audience is rapt as Levy delivers his closing remarks – once again, encouraging us all to play our part in this existential fight for our survival.
 “The Jewish community is very blessed that we don’t live in a ghetto, we’re not cut off from the rest of society.
 We’re there – we’re embedded.
 You have people’s ears.
 You have to use that platform,” he says.